DataGonza/universitySchedule/README.md

 The results are in an excel file with one sheet for each option.
 In the next image you can see a result:
 ![Output!](images/output.PNG "Output schedules")
 ## More information
-All details of the project are un detailedExplanation.pynb.
+All details of the project are un detailedExplanation.ipynb.
 ## Future development
 This project will be updated with some new characteristics like those:
 1) Add filters to schedules with restrictions defined by the user.